cjmcdonald42/mxMoodle/docs/SERVER.md

     - `Path to PHP CLI`: enter `/usr/bin/php`
     - Click `Save Changes`
 - `Site administration` > `Server` > `Support contact`
-    - `Supoort Name`: enter whatever you want — this value will appear in the from field of all mxschool emails sent from your server
+    - `Supoort Name`: enter whatever you want — this value will appear in the from field of all emails sent from your server
     - `Support Email`: enter `admin@localhost.local` (or anything else that looks like an email)
     - Click `Save Changes`
 - `Site administration` > `Server` > `Email` > `Outgoing mail configuration`
-    - `SMTP hosts`: enter `smtp.sendgrid.net:587`
+    - `SMTP hosts`: enter `smtp.gmail.com:587`
     - `SMTP security`: select `TLS`
-    - `SMTP username`: enter `mx-moomail`
+    - `SMTP username`: enter `moodle@mxschool.edu` *You can use any email here you like*
-    - `SMTP password`: _ask someone for our password and enter it here_
+    - `SMTP password`: *Enter the password for your Moodle email account; see Chuck for details*
-    - `No-reply address`: enter `noreply@localhost.local` (or anything else that looks like an email) — this address will be the "sender" of all mxschool emails sent from your server
+    - `No-reply address`: enter `noreply@localhost.local` (or anything else that looks like an email) — this address will be the "sender" of all mxSchool emails sent from your server
-    - `Email via information`: select `Never`
+    - `Email via information`: select `Always`
     - Click `Save Changes`
 - `Site administration` > `Development` > `Debugging`
     - `Debug messages`: select `DEVELOPER: extra Moodle debug messages for developers`
     - Click `Save Changes`

-Now log out and be sure that you are still able to log in successfully with the new login page.
-If your server fails to load the login page, you probably entered the url incorrectly in the settings.
-You can manually enter the correct version in your browser's search bar to regain access to the site.
-You should land on your dashboard when you log in, and if you updated the appearance settings successfully, your theme color should be Middlesex's red.
+Now log out and log back in.
+You should land on your dashboard when you log in, and if you updated the appearance settings successfully, your theme color should be the Middlesex red.
+Our team development server uses the default blue colour to distinguish it from the live Production server.

+## Adding mxMoodle Plugins
+With your server configured and running, you are ready to add our custom plugins.
+Clone our mxMoodle repository to a location on your computer.
+This location should be somewhere within your user directory and _not_ within the MAMP installation.
+Also, we advise against cloning it to a folder that synchronizes with Google Drive or other cloud storage to avoid extraneous files being added.

+Now copy our plugins into your installation.
+We will automate this process later, but for the first time, it is a good idea to take a look at how Moodle's file structure works.
+Navigate to your web folder \(/Applications/MAMP/htdocs if you are using MAMP\).
+Here you should find a couple of directories.
+Select the one which corresponds to the version of Moodle you are running.
+In this directory, you will find the Moodle core and the preinstalled plugins (there are close to 400).
+There is something on the order of 10,000 files in the default installation of Moodle.

+Our code goes in the /local and /blocks directories.
+Please _copy_ (hold option while dragging in Finder) everything from MXMoodle/local to your installation's /local directory.
+Do the same from MXMoodle/blocks to /blocks.
+**When you are doing this be sure to copy the _contents_ of each directory not the entire directory itself, because you don't want to overwrite any of the existing plugins in your Moodle installation.**

+While you are adding our plugins, you should also take a moment to add Moodle's `code checker` plugin which will be useful during development.
+All you need to do is download the plugin [here](https://github.com/moodlehq/moodle-local_codechecker/zipball/master) then move the entire directory into the same /local directory of your server and rename the directory to `codechecker`.

+Once you have copied the plugin files if you navigate to the dashboard as an administrator, you will be redirected to the installation page.
+All you need to do is scroll to the bottom of the page and click `Upgrade Moodle database now`.
+Once the plugins install, click `continue`, and you will be prompted to enter a number of settings for our plugins.
+For most of these, you can just accept the default values, but you should change the `Redirect email` to your own email address for testing purposes.
+Now click `Save Changes`, and you are ready to move to the next step.

 ##### Installing Testing User Data
 The last step for your installation is to install users to work with.
 This will require that you fill data in 5 different tables.
 You will need to acquire test data CSVs before you proceed.